Differentiable Extensions with Rounding Guarantees for Combinatorial Optimization over Permutations: Birkhoff Extension

 We say $F$ is \emph{score induced} or \emph{$S$-induced} if the ordering of permutations is induced by $S$.
 We sometimes emphasize the dependence on $S$ by using $F_S$ to denote the $S$-induced Birkhoff extension. \end{definition} Almost everywhere differentiability and continuity of $F$ are essential for gradient-based optimization.
 These properties follow from continuity and a.e.\ differentiability of the coefficients $\{\alpha_\ell\}_{\ell = 1}^{n!}$.
-Furthermore, we show that when computing the gradient of $F$ one only needs to consider the non-negative terms in the Birkhoff decomposition.
-For details of this proof, see Appendix \ref{app:proofs}. \begin{property} Birkhoff extensions are Lipschitz continuous and almost everywhere differentiable.
-Furthermore, if $\{\alpha_k\}_{k = 1}^{M}$ are the non-zero Birkhoff coefficients at $A$ then, almost everywhere,
+Furthermore, we show that when computing the gradient of $F$ one only needs to consider the non-zero terms in the Birkhoff decomposition. \begin{property} Birkhoff extensions are Lipschitz continuous and almost everywhere differentiable.
+Furthermore if $L_+ = \{\ell \in[n!]:\alpha_\ell > 0\}$, then $ \nabla_AF(A) = \sum_{\ell \in L_+} (\nabla_A\alpha_\ell) f(P_\ell)$ almost everywhere. \end{property}